bruaguspons/spotify-clone-react/README.md

 ---

+## Configuration

+There are 3 different .env files in the project:
+1. ./env.example (located at the root of the project)
+2. ./frontend/env.example
+3. ./backend/env.example

+The first .env file is for Docker configuration (ignore this one if you're not using Docker).

+The second one is for frontend configuration, where you define the URL of your backend.

+The third one is for backend configuration, where you define the URL of your database, the port where the server is listening, and a secret key for JWT.

+(DO NOT Forget to change "env.example" to ".env")

+---
 ## Conclusions

 Ready!
 Now you can access the Spotify clone in your browser and enjoy the basic user experience.
 If you chose to use Docker, make sure the backend container is running while using the frontend application.